Rotary Club of Belfast

 Supporting the Environment

-TreeklyThe Club actively supports the Rotary GB&I partnership with Treekly walking App which, by rewarding a daily walking habit of 5000+ steps with the planting of a tree, turns footsteps into forests by native mangrove tree planting by Eden Reforestation Projects in Noth Madagascar.
-Club members by April 2024 have 'planted' over 7,800 trees and walked over 114m steps!
+TreeklyThe Club actively supports the Treekly walking App which, by rewarding a daily walking habit of 5000+ steps with the planting of a tree, turns footsteps into forests by native mangrove tree planting by Eden Reforestation Projects in Noth Madagascar.
+To date the Club has planted the very commendable 10,777 trees!
 This is important because:

 • Mangroves are a 'supertree', locking away CO2 in their root systems for decades to come, every tree planted helps rebalance the Earth's atmosphere and combat climate change